better-internet/radworks-grants/docs/grants_proposal_discussion.md

 First and foremost is **progressive decentralization**.
 Radicle is meant to enable the decentralization of governance and contributions to FOSS.
 So Radicle itself should be self-governed, self-funded, and self-built for and by the Radicle community.
 This also aligns with the third high-level objective of the Radicle Foundation,

 Second is that the **team growth** of contributors will mean **product growth**.
 There is a natural limit to what the Core Dev Team can develop, so new contributors will mean more attention to more features, an improved experience for users, and more innovation.
-The Radicle Grants Program won't just be a space for peripheral tasks.
+The Radworks Grants Program won't just be a space for peripheral tasks.
 It will also be a part of Radicle's own recruiting pipeline to bring on new core members.

 Lastly, the RGP will become a **model for all DAOs**.
 It will be a model for building self-sustaining, open source projects, DAO-funded project development, as well as DAO-to-DAO (D2D) "business".
 The RGP will become a hub for sharing best practices around organizing and funding projects, as well as how best to use Radicle to drive governance and development for FOSS.
 It will do this in a more codified, automated, and in an on-chain way that only Radicle can do.